abarker/abarker.github.io/content/understanding_python_imports.rst

 names.
 Anything else would need to be explicitly imported.
-The `__all__` list for an `__init__.py` file can also contain the names of modules and subpackages to import: a `*`-import of the corresponding package or subpackage will then implicitly perform the imports (which need to be done explicitly for ordinary modules).
+The `__all__` list for an `__init__.py` file can also contain the names of modules and subpackages to import: a `*`-import of the corresponding package or subpackage will then implicitly perform the imports (which would need to be done explicitly in an ordinary module).

 **Circular imports**:  This problem can arise when one module imports another module which then imports the first module again.
 The usual solution is to